sugaryeuphoria/schedulo/README.md

 ## Contributors & License

 Created as part of the Schedulo project.
-Built with ❤️ using React, TypeScript, and Firebase.
+Built with ❤️ by Pooja.

-For support or questions, refer to the project documentation or create an issue in the repository.

 ---

-**Last Updated**: November 2024
+**Last Updated**: November 2025